-- Protruding bolts must be cut off and jagged edges filed smooth. - The design shall be free of protrusions or other features capable of causing interference or injury to fellow competitors or spectators. - The roll bar must provide protection to the driver.
+- Protruding bolts must be cut off and jagged edges filed smooth. - The design shall be free of protrusions or other features capable of causing interference or injury to fellow competitors or spectators. - The roll bar must provide protection above and behind the driver's head.
 It must be at least 100 mm above the head of the tallest team member while sitting in the pushcart.
 It can also serve as a push bar. - Each member of the team must wear knee and elbow pads, an approved bicycle helmet and protective gloves.